fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/db_infrastructure.md

 ### Block Metadata

-After the user issues a transaction, a Fluree transactor creates new [flakes](#flakes), which represent the changes made to the database at that given point in time.
+After the user issues a transaction, a Fluree transactor creates new [flakes](#flakes), which represent the changes made to the ledger at that given point in time.
 In addition to those flakes, there are also new flakes, which represent the metadata for that block (this is distinct from the sixth element of a flake, where metadata for an individual flake will be stored - not currently implemented).

-This metadata is also in the form of flakes, and it is recorded in the database in the same way as any other information.
+This metadata is also in the form of flakes, and it is recorded in the ledger in the same way as any other information.
 The difference is that metadata flakes are automatically generated and cannot be edited.
 Some metadata can be [included in your transaction](#custom-metadata).

 Metadata for each transaction is stored in the `_block` and `_tx` collections.
-Both `_block` and `_tx` are search-able in the same way as any other information in the database.
+Both `_block` and `_tx` are search-able in the same way as any other information in the ledger.

-`_block` is a built-in database collection with the following predicates:
+`_block` is a built-in ledger collection with the following predicates:

 #### Block Predicates